 Don’t Miss These 12 Amazing Places to Visit in Finland

 So, I went to Finland to discover a little more about this quiet Scandinavian country.
-Over three weeks I explored thoroughly, eating wild blueberries, looking for brown bears, torturing myself in the sauna and attempting to catch fish in some of those thousands of lakes.
+Over three weeks we explored thoroughly, eating wild blueberries, searching for bears, sweat it out in the sauna, and attempted fishing in some of those thousands of lakes.

-Oulanka National Park is considered to be one of the top national parks in Finland, and for good reason.
+Oulanka National Park is considered one of the top national parks in Finland, and for good reason.
 There are a series of beautiful rapids rushing through the canyon known as the Kiutaköngäs Falls.
 It is an easy 1km walk from the carpark, so travellers of all ages and fitness levels can enjoy it.
-Just beyond here you will also find some scenic rope swing bridges crossing over the canyon.
+Just beyond the falls you will find some scenic rope swing bridges crossing over the canyon.

-The walk to the Kiutaköngäs Falls forms part of the much longer Big Bear Trail (Karhunkierros Trail) which continues for 82km south to the Ruka Ski Village and takes at least 3-4 days to complete.
-Many people come from all over the world to find wild brown bears on this trail.
-While they’re quite difficult to spot, you’re almost guaranteed to see reindeer.
+The walk to the Kiutaköngäs Falls forms part of the 82km long Big Bear Trail (Karhunkierros Trail) which takes 3-4 days to complete.
+People come from all over the world to find wild brown bears on this trail.
+While bears are quite difficult to spot, you’re almost guaranteed to see reindeer or two.

-The best place to see wild brown bears in Finland is along the eastern border near Russia.
-While there are about 1,500 wild bears in Finland, it’s highly unlikely that you’ll run into one on a leisurely walk through the forest.
+The best place to see wild brown bears in Finland is in the east near the Russian border.
+There are roughly 1,500 wild bears in Finland but you’re highly unlikely to bump into one on a leisurely walk in the forest.
 Brown bears have a great sense of smell and will normally run away long before you both cross paths.

 For the best chance of seeing wild brown bears, I suggest going with a local tour guide.
-We joined an afternoon bear watching excursion with the Martinselkonen Wilds Centre about 65km north east of Suomussalmi.
-During our 5 hour guided trip, we saw over 10 wild brown bears, some even came within 3 meters of our bear hide!
+We went bear watching in Finland with the Martinselkonen Wilds Centre about 65km northeast of Suomussalmi.
+During our 5 hour guided trip, we saw over 10 wild brown bears!
+Some even came within 3 meters of us!

-Helsinki is considerably more expensive than the rest of the country, even a cheap hotel in the summer months will set you back around 100 euro per night.
+Helsinki is considerably more expensive than the rest of the country.
+For example, in the summer a cheap hotel will still set you back around 100 euro per night.
 If you’re on a budget I recommend checking out one of these AirBnb options as you can make great savings.

 Our favourite way of getting around Helsinki was by electric scooter rented at an hourly rate through the app called Voi.
 We took our scooters via the famous Rock Church to the beautiful waterfront Regatta Café for a Finnish coffee and korvapuusti.
 On the way back we dropped into the Old Market Hall by the harbour where you can get amazingly delicious smoked salmon.

-The architecture around Helsinki’s harbour is beautiful.
-One of the most iconic attractions is the large white domed Helsinki Cathedral.
-I suggest visiting around sunset when you can join the crowd of locals in sitting on the steps with a few cold cans of beer from the local supermarket.
+The architecture around Helsinki’s harbour, like the large white domed Helsinki Cathedral, is beautiful.
+In the summer months, join the locals on the Helsinki Cathedral steps with some cold supermarket bought beers for sunset.
 It’s a great way to end the day exploring Helsinki.